 Project ResourcesImagix 4D uses a series of databases to load the results of data collection and to perform its analysis functions.
 For large projects, the amount of data collected and the resulting memory and processing requirements can become significant.
 Through options for controlling project contents and database storage, larger sets of source code can be supported and tool responsiveness can be improved.

-Core entity and relationship information is always kept in memory.
-This information forms the basis of most of the Imagix 4D analysis and resulting displays, including file, class, and function graphs, cross reference information, and source browsing.
+Core DataCore entity and relationship data is always kept in memory.
+This data forms the basis of most of the Imagix 4D analysis and resulting displays, including file, class, and function graphs, cross reference information, and source browsing.
 Memory requirements for the core data are dependent on the number and uses of symbols (entities) in your code.

 Source Check and Metric DadaMetrics and source check information is kept in a second database.
 Unlike core data, metrics data is loaded on demand.
-By default, the resulting metrics database is loaded in memory.
+By default, the resulting metrics database is loaded into memory.
 Being demand driven, the data size depends on what metrics are requested; as a general approximation, the data size can be assumed to be 1-2 times the size of the core data.
-This means that source code up to 1-5 million statements can be handled in a single project by the 32-bit version of Imagix 4D is reduced to 1-5 million statements.
+This means that when metrics or source checks are loaded, source code that can be handled in a single project by the 32-bit version of Imagix 4D is reduced to 1-5 million statements.

 The underlying global dataflow analysis is very complex, and requires considerable time and memory.
 The size of the dataflow data ranges between 5 and 20 times that of core data, depending on such factors such as number of non-local variables, number of functions and recursions, and cyclomatic complexity.
-This means projects can handle source code containing 0.2-1 million statements in the 32-bit version of Imagix 4D under the default configuration, where memory is used intensively.
+This means projects can handle source code containing 0.2-0.3 million statements in the 32-bit version of Imagix.
+In the 64-bit version, source code containing 2.0-3.0 millions statements can be analyzed.
 Projects of those sizes can take hours to analyze.